jordanbroberts/MERN-taskApp/README.md

 # MERN-taskApp
-Depolyed to Heroku : mern-taskapp.herokuapp.com

 taskApp built using the MERN Stack.

-Express backend, React frontend , MongoDB as our database - using RESTful API
+Using Express backend, React frontend and MongoDB as our database - using RESTful API.

 Built with Materal-UI framework.

 Allows the user to: Add tasks , Delete tasks , Edit existing tasks , Mark tasks as complete and incomplete.

-Filter tasks by:
-● Completed tasks
-● Tasks that must still be completed
+Tasks can also be filtered by: Completed tasks, Tasks that must still be completed, Closest Deadline, Overdue tasks.
-● Closest Deadline
-● Tasks that are overdue

 Also added Sign up and Login functonality using Passport.js authentication.

+It has been deployed to Heroku and a live version can be found here - https://mern-taskapp.herokuapp.com/